 Duration: It should take a typical adult about 4 hours to hike the full round-trip distance of the Plain of the Six Glaciers Trail.
 We’ve done it in as little as 3h 30m.

 How to Get from Banff to the Six Glaciers trailhead: The nearest parking lot to the Plain of Six Glaciers trailhead is the main Lake Louise parking lot near the Chateau Lake Louise.
 This parking lot charges for parking in the summer and is often full very early.
 If it’s full, try these alternate free parking lots in Lake Louise.

 The fastest way to get to the Lake Louise parking lot from Banff is to drive west along the TransCanada Highway to the Lake Louise interchange.
 This very scenic drive should take you approximately 45 minutes from the Town of Banff.

 Note that parking is very competitive at Lake Louise and access to the entire area is often completely shut down.
 If you are planning on visiting Lake Louise on a weekend or during the September Larch season, get there as early as possible.

 The Plain of Six Glaciers trailhead shares the same trailhead as the Lake Louise Lakefront Trail.
 You share the same trail for the entire 2.5km length of Lake Louise.
 Most hikers turn back at this stage, but simply keep walking forward to enjoy the Plain of the Six Glaciers hike.

 - Lake Agnes Trail: A short, steep, and very popular hike to the beautiful Lake Agnes.
 Be sure to stop at the Lake Agnes Teahouse to reward yourself!
-Extend your hike with challenging add-ons such as Devils Thumb, the Big Beehive and/or the Little Beehive.
+Extend your hike with challenging add-ons such as Devils Thumb, the Big Beehive hike and/or the Little Beehive hike.